-Date of submission: N/A
+EQUALITY IMPACT ASSESSMENT STATEMENT Date of submission: N/A No, (detail included below as to reasoning) Outcome: N/A Statement: N/A

-Outcome: N/A

 IMPACT ASSESSMENT QUALITY AND SAFETY Yes, please see detail below IMPLICATIONS/IMPACT Good governance practices are integral to quality and safety across the organisation.
 LEGAL Yes, please see detail below IMPLICATIONS/IMPACT There could be legal implications should the baseline governance review highlight any serious areas of improvement for the organisation.
 FINANCIAL Yes, please see detail below IMPLICATION/IMPACT Non-compliance with good governance could have a financial impact for the organisation.
 WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.